nigelhorne/ged2site/README.md

 If gedcal is installed, gedsite will also create a calendar of births and deaths, one page for each month in the current year.

-An example genealogy website that was produced by is available at https://genealogy.nigelhorne.com.
+An example genealogy website that was produced Gedsite by is available at https://genealogy.nigelhorne.com.